THE CALGARY HOMICIDE SUPPORT SOCIETY

-In April of 2014 Debbie Hogarth and Karen Venables met for the first time in a coffee shop on a beautiful Sunday afternoon.
-Although they had never met before, they had one definite commonality; both of their sons had been murdered in the city of Calgary—Karen’s 18 year old son Devin, in 2002 and Debbie’s 18 year old son Josh, in 2012.
+In April 2014, following a news report on the lack of a support group in Calgary for families who have lost loved ones to homicide, Debbie Hogarth and Karen Venables met for the first time.
+Although they had never met before, they had one definite commonality; both of their sons had been murdered in the city of Calgary—Karen’s 18-year-old son Devin, in 2002 and Debbie’s 18-year-old son, Josh, in 2012.
 Debbie realized when she met Karen that she didn’t have to say a word; Karen ‘just knew’.

-In the aftermath of Josh’s death, Debbie had sought out a variety of bereavement groups.
-She discovered that these groups left her feel like an ‘outsider’, because of the circumstances of Josh’s death.
-The loss of a child is devastating enough but when your child has died by the hand of another, the level and complexity of your grief has its own distinct issues.
+In the aftermath of Josh’s death, Debbie sought out a variety of bereavement groups.
+She discovered that these groups left her feeling like an ‘outsider’ because of the circumstances of Josh’s death.
+The loss of a family member was devastating enough but when the death was by the hand of another, the level and complexity of grief had its own distinct complexities.

-The Calgary Homicide Support Society will provide the opportunity for those who have lost a family member to murder, to come together in a safe place and feel the support of others who “just know”.
+The Calgary Homicide Support Society provides the opportunity for those who have lost a family member to murder, to come together in a safe place and feel the support of others who “just know”.

 From the moment these two mothers met, Karen and Debbie knew Calgary needed a Homicide Support Group.
 With grant funding through the Alberta Victims of Crime Fund, Debbie and Karen’s dream of a support group became a reality.